 As a matter of urgency, the Government should consider how it can best support exporters diversify their markets.
-Following the New Zealand example, a substantial funding increase to Austrade appears essential to allow it to significantly enhance the support it provides to exporters and those considering exporting.
+Following the New Zealand example, a substantial funding increase to Austrade appears essential to allow it to significantly enhance the support it provides to exporters and those considering exporting in new markets.
 Further, the Government should increase its funding of DFAT to initiate and progress more free trade agreements.

-The Government may also wish to consider whether the Export Market Development Grant remains adequate and its current design fits a post-COVID-19 environment where reduced travel may alter export promotion.
+The Government may also wish to consider whether the Export Market Development Grant remains adequate and fit for purpose in a post-COVID-19 environment where reduced travel may alter export promotion.
 Government programs that support digital transformation of business should include supporting exporting to new markets.